Your area Not set — showing everywhere

 Board response

-The board asked several clarifying questions regarding window patterns, the rose window, roofing materials, and parking.
-Following the discussion, they voted to accept the application as complete and subsequently approved the use.
+The board asked several clarifying questions regarding materials, window types, the rose window, and parking.
+After discussion, they moved to accept the application as complete and then approved it as an appropriate use.

 Shawn and Emily Southworth